Battle of Khorramshahr (1980): Third phase

 An Iranian soldier rescuing a wounded soldier.
 The Persian graffiti on the wall reads as "[We] will defend the motherland until the last drop of [our] blood".

 The city centre in their sights by October 21, the Iraqis turned their objectives to seizing both the Government building and the bridge linking Khorramshahr to Abadan.
 In all, five battalions of infantry and Special Forces were to take part in seizing these objectives.
 The main initiative of the attack was to take these targets within forty-eight hours and effectively take control of Khorramshahr.

 The forces dispatched in the early hours of October 24.
 Iranian forces fought viciously against the Iraqi invaders, but the bridge fell within five hours.
 Towards the Government building, Iraqi armour encountered heavy resistance in the surrounding streets and neighbourhoods.
 As the fighting moved closer toward the city center, Iranian Chieftains were reduced to a supporting role, since the tanks could not fire as effectively through the tight and narrow streets.
 Dwindling ammunition, repeated Iraqi assaults, and exhaustion also began to wear down the Iranian defenders.
 By the late afternoon of the 24th, the Iraqis briefly seized the Government building.
 They were surrounded and repulsed by Iranian forces, but attacked again during the night, effectively seizing control of the building.

 All that remained was the Grand Mosque and a handful of Pasdaran and youth volunteers, and the remaining Takavar marines, who were 300 overall.
 Army and Pasdaran commanders began to issue final evacuation orders with warnings of impending airstrikes by the Iranian Air Force.
 Over the night of October 25 and 26, the remainder of the Iranian defenders proceeded to evacuate towards the Karun River.
 Iraqi artillery shelled them in their flight, but some youth volunteers stayed behind to cover their retreat.
 By early morning of November 10, the city of Khorramshahr was effectively under Iraqi control.
+When the Iraqi army captured the city, they stripped an Iranian civilian woman and hung her corpse from the bridge, and three Takavaran were killed as they retrieved her body.